 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Xeljanz XR (tofacitinib)?
+What should I avoid while taking Xeljanz XR?

-Do not receive a "live" vaccine while using tofacitinib, and avoid coming into contact with anyone who has recently received a live vaccine.
-There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Xeljanz XR, or you could develop a serious infection.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some people taking high doses of tofacitinib have developed serious or fatal blood clots.
 Stop taking Xeljanz XR and seek emergency medical attention if you have:

 cough with pink or red mucus;